Public rights of way are:

 St Peter's Hill

 If you are submitting an application for planning permission and the proposal will affect the public right of way, then an application to divert or extinguish the public right of way will need to be submitted separately to the application for planning permission.

 If you intend to keep the right of way on its original route, no application is needed.
 However, to be safe, you should contact Lincolnshire County Council to find out if the route being used is the correct one.

 Once the order is made, a consultation process is undertaken including the following consultees:

-Providing no objections are received to the order during the consultation period the order can be confirmed.
+Providing no objections are received during the consultation period the order can be confirmed.

 If objections are received and are not withdrawn, the order goes to the Secretary of State for determination.

-Please note the public right of way does not become operative until a Certificate of Operation has been issued.
-The original route of the right of way must be available to the public until the new order has been confirmed and the right of way brought into operation.
+Please note the public right of way does not become operative until a Certificate of Operation is issued.
+The original route must be available to the public until the new order has been confirmed and the right of way brought into operation.